gatewayd-io/gatewayd/README.md

 - **Cloud-native**:

-    GatewayD is built with cloud-native principles in mind.
-It is containerized, <!--stateless, scalable,--> observable and extensible.
+    Built with cloud-native principles in mind: containerized, stateless, <!--, scalable,--> observable and extensible, while being secure and reliable.

 - **Connection pooling and proxying**:

-    GatewayD pools connections to database servers and proxies them to clients.
-It also pools connections to clients and proxies them to database servers.
+    Pools connections to database servers and clients and proxies them together.

 - **Database-agnostic**:

-    GatewayD is database-agnostic.
-It supports databases through plugins.
+    GatewayD proxies connections, while plugins enable database support.

 - **Plugin-based & extensible**:

-    GatewayD is plugin-based.
+    Plugins extend functionality.
 You can write your own plugins or use our built-in, community and enterprise plugins.

 - **Multi-tenancy**:

-    GatewayD supports multiple databases and clients.
+    Manage multiple databases and clients within a single GatewayD instance.

 - **Full observability**:

-    GatewayD is fully observable.
-It supports logging, metrics and tracing.
+    Integrated logging, metrics, and tracing for comprehensive monitoring and observability.

 ## Plugins & SDK

 The plugins are the lifeblood of GatewayD.
 They are loaded on startup to add tons of functionality, for example:

 - **Query parsing and processing**
+- **Authentication, authorization and access management**
 - **Caching**
 - **Injection detection and prevention**
+- **Firewalling**
-- **Schema and data** management and transformation
+- **Query, schema and data management and transformation**
+- **Change data capture**
+- **Distributed query processing**
 - Many other possibilities

 The plugins are *usually* written in Go and are compiled into stand-alone executables.
 They are loaded on startup and are ready to be used by the users.
-In turn, the developers can write their own plugins and use them in their applications, which is made straightforward by using the [SDK](https://github.com/gatewayd-io/gatewayd-plugin-sdk).
+In turn, the developers can write their own plugins and use them in their applications, which is made possible by using the [SDK](https://github.com/gatewayd-io/gatewayd-plugin-sdk).

 ## Documentation